psi4/psi4/doc/sphinxman/source/build_planning.rst

 What are the tools and dependencies strictly required for building Psi4
 -----------------------------------------------------------------------

 The core |PSIfour| build requires the software below.
-Note that Python, CMake, NumPy, and Libint (and even C++ compilers on Linux) can be satisfied through conda.
+Note that practically everything (including Python, CMake, NumPy, BLAS/LAPACK, Libint, and even C++ compilers on Linux) can be satisfied through conda.
 The links below give examples of how to configure that software for |PSIfour| and any notes and warnings pertaining to it.